Lupin III (character): Appearance

 Lupin as seen in Episode 0: The First Contact.

 Lupin III has black (or occasionally dark brown) hair with what is variously depicted as cut short with a widow's peak or plastered flat with a V-shaped bang.
 His trademark sideburns extend from ear to nearly the chin.

-Lupin typically dresses fashionably, wearing a brightly colored, single-breasted, two-button blazer with notch lapels worn unbuttoned, a button-up dress shirt, a flat end necktie with a silver tie clip, a leather ratchet belt with a silver buckle, cropped dress pants that expose ankle socks with thin black stripes, and lace-up cap toe boots.
-Though exclusively red in the manga, in animation his jackets are various colors which are often used to color-code the TV series (green for Part I, red for Part II, pink for Part III, blue for Part IV, light blue for Part V, and turquoise for Part VI).
+Lupin typically dresses fashionably, wearing a brightly colored, single-breasted, two-button blazer with notch lapels worn unbuttoned, a button-up dress shirt, a flat end necktie with a silver tie clip, a leather ratchet belt with a silver buckle, cropped dress pants that expose ankle socks with thin black stripes, and lace-up cap toe dress boots.
+Though exclusively red in the manga, in animation his jackets are various colors which are often used to color-code the TV series (green for Part I, red for Part II, pink for Part III, blue for Part IV, light blue for Part V, and teal for Part VI).